 The Sixth Element of Fiction: Style

 Style is awesome.
-Style is needed.
-Style is the thing that makes your work stand out from everybody else’s, because in essence, it’s your “voice.”
+It is needed.
+Style is the thing that makes your work stand out from everybody else's, because in essence, it's your “voice.”

 You develop style by working on technique.
 Your syntax, word choices, and tone all contribute to this.
 Your style can demonstrate not only your voice as a writer, but is crucial to indicating details about your story and characters.
 Style shows accent and dialect, character intelligence and observation; it shows the underlying humor or drama of your piece.
 Your style is your unique flavor, and developing it will not only take your entire writing career, but is also one of the most rewarding activities as a writer.

 Developing your writing style takes work; there are no short-cuts for this, but that doesn't mean it can't be fun.

 - Read a lot.
 The more variety you pour into yourself, the more ingredients you'll have to cook with as you develop your style.
 Read books from different countries, different genders, different cultures.
 Read everything and learn as you go.